 What strikes you as you hear this?
 Perhaps the hostility of the proponents of this new atheism, or their brash in your face approach.
-I'll tell you what grabbed my attention... the 15,000 hate emails.
-The Minnesota biology professor who promoted his anti-God message says he received 15,000 hate emails, apparently from offended people who claim to believe in God.
+I'll tell you what grabs my attention.

+The 15,000 hate emails.
+This Minnesota biology professor who promotes his anti-God message says he has received 15,000 hate emails, apparently from offended people who say they believe in God.